petercai/notes/Kubernetes/minikube/Minikube.md

    kubectl get all -l app=registry
 ```

-These steps should help you completely remove the Docker registry addon from your Minikube setup [[1]](https://stackoverflow.com/questions/69498412/minikube-accessing-images-added-with-registry-addon) [[2]](https://minikube.sigs.k8s.io/docs/handbook/registry/).
+These steps should help you completely remove the Docker registry addon from your Minikube setup [[IB from chatgpt]](https://stackoverflow.com/questions/69498412/minikube-accessing-images-added-with-registry-addon) [[2]](https://minikube.sigs.k8s.io/docs/handbook/registry/).

 If you need further assistance or have any other questions, feel free to ask!